Blog | Dementia and Alzheimer’s Caregiver Support2025-02-21T10:53:15-05:00

 Caring for a loved one with dementia presents challenges at all hours, but nighttime can be particularly difficult.
 Many individuals with Alzheimer’s or other forms of dementia experience sleep disturbances, sundowning, and nighttime wandering, which can make it difficult for family caregivers to get the rest they need.
 For families in Daytona Beach and Volusia County, understanding why dementia affects sleep and how to create a structured nighttime routine can significantly improve both the caregiver’s and the patient’s well-being.

-By |February 3rd, 2025|Categories: Caregivers, Dementia & Alzheimer's|Comments Off on How to Care and Advocate for a Loved One with Dementia Through Every Phase
+By |February 17th, 2025|Categories: Caregivers, Dementia & Alzheimer's|Comments Off on Dementia Caregiving at Night: How to Handle Sleep Issues

 Subscribe Today